fk-langowski/fk-langowski.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-<div style="text-align: justify"> I am a Ph.D. candidate in Economics at the George Washington University in Washington, DC.
-I will join the Economist Program (EP) at the International Monetary Fund in September 2024.
+<div style="text-align: justify"> I am an economist (EP) at the International Monetary Fund (IMF).
+I obtained my PhD in Economics from the George Washington University in Washington, DC.
 <br><br>
 My research focuses on monetary economics, central bank procedures, and empirical macroeconomics.
 I am also interested in nonlinear time series econometrics as well as banking and financial markets.
 <br><br>